jpcima/ADLplug/README.md

 **1.0.0.alpha.3 (dev)**

+- compensation of MIDI latency at high buffer sizes
 - fixed a mismanagement of the 4-op channel map
 - fixed cases of bad channel allocations following a long idle period
 - improved internal timing precision